 Interestingly, while vitamins, minerals, and amino acids can be synthetic under FDA guidelines, synthetic versions of herbs and botanicals (as well as constituents, extracts, or concentrates thereof) can’t be sold as dietary supplements.

-Common Herbs or Botanicals: garlic, curcumin (turmeric), ginko biloba.
+Garlic, curcumin (turmeric), ginko biloba.

 What Are Concentrates, Constituents, or Extracts?

 A concentrate is a substance with most of its base component or solvent removed, e.g., water, such that the original material has just been reduced in volume (i.e., to fit into a smaller capsule or container) and what remains is a solid, semi-solid, or syrup.
 Extracts are also concentrated forms of the original substance, but usually they are the concentrated form of just the active ingredient, which has been extracted using a solvent (methanol and ethanol, for example) to separate a class of compounds.
 From an efficacy standpoint, the end goal with concentrates and extracts is similar to using an herb, botanical, or extract, which is to activate or inhibit pathways.
 A constituent, finally, might just be one molecule isolated for a specific use.

 Green tea extract, ginkgo biloba extract, elderberry extract, ginseng extract.

 WHAT THEY ARE:

 Characterized as “something that increases total dietary intake,” this sounds like it could theoretically be anything, but “substance” here means something that’s commonly used as food or drink — i.e., that it’s in the food supply either as a food or as an approved food additive, which is another category of ingredients the FDA oversees.